 Our STEM journey began with a desire to find ways to better engage students, the need to increase performance in all academic areas, and a look to the future for our students.
-Our principal, Matt Harris, brought the idea of aquaponics to the table.
+Former principal, Matt Harris, brought the idea of aquaponics to the table.
 The result was our SPLASH lab.
 SPLASH is an acronym which means Student Project-based Learning in Aquaculture and Sustainable Hydroponics.

 Meriam-Webster defines synergy as the increased effectiveness that results when two or more people work together.
 Perhaps no other word more aptly describes what continues to develop at our school.
 The more closely we worked with our grade level colleagues, the better our instruction, unit planning, and activities are for our students.
 This mirrors our central hope for students at Gilbert Elementary: the more ideas they entertain, the more peers they engage with, and the more values and solutions they defend, the more critical and thoughtful leaders they will gradually become, for our school, for our community, and for our world.